If you want to use this site please update your browser!

 Oseberg Ship, Oslo

-The ship Oseberg is a well-preserved Viking ship found in a large barrow on the Oseberg farm near Tonsberg in Westfall County, Norway .
-This ship is considered one of the best surviving artifacts from the Viking Age.
-The ship and part of its contents are exhibited in the Viking Ship Museum in Byugdey on the western side of Oslo, Norway .
+The Oseberg ship, discovered on the Oseberg farm near Tonsberg in Westfall County, Norway, is a Viking ship of great historical significance.
+Regarded as one of the finest surviving relics from the Viking Age, it is housed in the Viking Ship Museum in Byugdey, located on the western side of Oslo, Norway.

 Oseberg Ship, Oslo